Mighty Morphin Power Rangers: Once & Always: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on 6 critics, indicating "generally favorable" reviews.

 IGN reviewer Joshua Yehl praised the performances of Yost, Jones, and Kersh and said the special effectively balanced the weighty subject of Trini's death with the playfulness the franchise is known for.
 However, he criticized the "clunky" plot and dialogue and found the quality of the effects and fight choreography to be lacking.
 Den of Geeks Shamus Kelley wrote that the special "catered to all possible audiences" while crafting a moving tribute to Trang and Frank.

 In its first week of availability, the special was Netflix's eighth most-watched movie worldwide and was on top 10 lists in 22 countries, including Brazil, Portugal and Argentina.

 In April 2023, Yost expressed hope that the reception of the special would lead to future reunions.
 It was later revealed that Yost himself stayed behind in New Zealand after filming the special to join the cast of Power Rangers Cosmic Fury.

-In June 2024, Digital Eclipse released a trailer for the beat 'em up video game Mighty Morphin Power Rangers: Rita's Rewind, which explores a "what-if" scenario to Once & Always, set to release on December 10.
+On December 10, 2024, Digital Eclipse released a beat 'em up video game Mighty Morphin Power Rangers: Rita's Rewind, which explores a "what-if" scenario to Once & Always.